Truvada can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Truvada may affect the way other medicines or products work, and other medicines or products may affect how Truvada works.
 Taking Truvada together with certain medicines or products may cause serious side effects.

-Before taking Truvada to reduce your risk of getting HIV, tell your health care provider:
+Before taking Truvada to reduce your risk of getting HIV, also tell your health care provider:

-- If you have any of the following symptoms within the last month before you start taking Truvada: tiredness, fever, sweating a lot (especially at night), rash, vomiting, diarrhea, joint or muscle aches, headache, sore throat, enlarged lymph nodes in the neck or groin.
-These may be signs of HIV infection.
-You may need to have a different kind of test to check if you are HIV infected.
+- If you had a flu-like illness within the last month before starting Truvada.
+If you have flu-like symptoms, you could have recently become infected with HIV.
+Symptoms of new HIV infection include: tiredness, fever, sweating a lot (especially at night), rash, vomiting, diarrhea, joint or muscle aches, headache, sore throat, or enlarged lymph nodes in the neck or groin.

 How should I take Truvada?